 Consider and assess what makes your company special.
 Why does your company exist, and what values are essential?

 What is your company’s brand voice?
 The words, tone, and voice you use for your brand must match your messaging.

 These form the foundation that gives you a solid base to build your new brand.

 No rebrand can be successful without this foundation.

-2. Have a complete strategy that works with your existing branding.
+2. Have a complete rebranding strategy that works with your existing branding

 While things are more straightforward if you’re tossing everything out and starting from scratch, many companies don’t have the luxury of starting from a clean slate.

-If you’re doing a partial rebrand, make sure to take the existing brand assets into account.
+If you’re doing a partial rebrand, make sure to take the existing brand assets into account as you build your brand strategy.
 You want a rebrand that lives holistically with what already exists.